 I think you can have a great time and never take a lesson.
 But lessons can be beneficial if you feel you are losing focus or are just stuck.

 If you keep your golf journal and you are honest with yourself, you will quickly come to know your weakest areas.
-It may be worth you taking some lessons to deal with these.
-Not only will this save you time and money it may also be the best thing you can do.
+It may be worth you taking some lessons to deal with these specific areas.
+Not only will this save you time and money, but it may also be the best thing you can do.

-There will be more articles on how to choose a golf coach, but a good start can be the advice I gave on who to listen to amongst your friends.
+There will be more articles on choosing a golf coach, but a good start can be the advice I gave on who to listen to amongst your friends.
 Choose someone with a similar game and mental attitude.
 You will get on well.

 How to get better at golf without lessons summary